Finding the Greatest Common Factor (GCF) of 26 and 39: A practical guide

 39: 39 can be written as 3 x 13.
 Both 3 and 13 are prime numbers.

 Now, we identify the common prime factors.
-Both 26 and 39 share the prime factor 13.
+On top of that, both 26 and 39 share the prime factor 13.
 To find the GCF, we multiply the common prime factors together.
 In this case, the GCF is simply 13.

 Prime factorization is a more efficient method than listing factors, especially when dealing with larger numbers.
 It provides a systematic approach to finding the GCF, regardless of the size of the numbers involved.